bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 }
 ```

 The above method is fairly self-explanatory.
-The parameters here ("id" and "name") come from URL query parameters.
+The parameters here (`"id"` and `"name"`) come from URL query parameters.

-***NOTE:** There is a `ctx.req.body` property which, if set, would contain the body of the request.
-That's another
-approach for encoding values passed from the client to the server.
-However, for simplicity, we're not using it in this
-example.*

-You could trigger the above API route by using curl with a POST request:
+In other words, you could trigger the above API route by using curl with a POST request:

 ```bash
 $ curl -X POST https://(yoursite.com)/api/user/add?id=123&name=Kodee
 ```

+> [!TIP]
+> There is a `ctx.req.body` property which, if set, would contain the body of the request.
+That's another approach for
+> encoding values passed from the client to the server.
+However, for simplicity, we're not using it in this example.

 #### @InitApi

 In the POST example above, you might have noticed the line `ctx.data.getValue<Database>()` and wondered what it is and
 where it came from.

 The answer is that Kobweb gives you a way to populate the `data` property with any object you'd like.
-Additionally, the
+The framework
-framework includes an `@InitApi` annotation that you can apply to methods which will then be called whenever the server
+includes an `@InitApi` annotation that you can apply to methods which will then be called whenever the server starts up.
-starts up.
 These startup methods are where you can initialize `data`.

 Let's go ahead and implement our own init method that connects to a database, using a `Database` class of our own
 creation: